Bank Holiday Sailing Weekend exploring Mull

 Join expedition yacht Zuza in the bustling harbour town of Oban for a sailing holiday adventure exploring the magnificent inner Hebrides.
 The Isles of Mull is situated just off the coast from Oban and is a popular destination for adventure travellers looking for something a little different away from the popular tourist destinations.

 From bountiful wildlife watching opportunities, remote anchorages in secluded bays, star-gazing on deck and exploring sleepy fishing villages, Mull and her surrounding islands certainly has something for everyone!
 This voyage is perfect for those wanting to spend more time on the water in a safe environment in sheltered waters.
-The friendly crew can show you the ropes if you want to get involved or you can simply sit back in the comfort of Zuza’s undercover wheelhouse and take in the majestic beauty of this stunning part of the world.

 - Skippered sailing